2 - Medical

 Rescue breathing:

-- Tilt the head back and lift the chin.
+- With the airway clear, tilt the head back and lift the chin.

 - Pinch the nose shut.